dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 507. Perfect Number.md

 ## Approach #2 Better Brute Force [Time Limit Exceeded]
 **Algorithm**

-We can little optimize the brute force by breaking the loop when the value of sumsum increase the value of numnum.
+We can little optimize the brute force by breaking the loop when the value of $sum$ increase the value of numnum.
 In that case, we can directly return $false$.

 ```java
 public class Solution {